SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Openings/Roles/Carpenter.md

     For a candidate committed to a long-term, on-site partnership, we are **particularly inclined to offer remuneration in the form of equity** (a portion of ownership) in the properties themselves.
 This is perhaps the clearest case in our entire project for this type of partnership.
 For this case the same requirements listed for the previous option apply.

 ### What We Provide
-* **Material Costs & Retribution:** All costs for materials and construction will be covered by the project, supported by our [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]] grant.
+* **Material Costs & Retribution:** All costs for materials and construction will be covered by the project, supported by our [[FESR Azione 1.3.3.
+EU Grant]] grant.
 * **Community:** A vibrant place to live and work, surrounded by interesting people.
 You will also have full accesso to all the [[Supplementary Projects]].

 ### Other Opportunities